bugggggggg/bugggggggg.github.io/_posts/2023-04-23-literature-review.md

 ## DocPrompting: Generating Code by Retrieving the Docs
 - retrieve documentation of functions and libraries as prompts to help code synthesis.

+## Binding Language Models in Symbolic Languages
+- prompt CodeX to generate SQL/Python programs over tables, then execute them to get the result
+    - two steps: use in-context learning to generate rough programs with some questions(prompt CodeX again to solve it)
+    - use the first three line of a table in prompt.
+    - fixed in-context learning or use SentenceBERT and similarity to find the top-k relavent one.